Policy Against Harassment and Misconduct

 It is within Magnet Theater’s right to revoke privileges or permission to participate in any or all Magnet Theater related activities with or without cause.
 Magnet Theater, at its sole discretion, may make notifications to the complainant and/or violator, the scope, and detail of which will be determined by at the sole discretion of Magnet Theater.

 If a person makes a knowingly false or frivolous complaint, fabricates facts, or fails to tell the truth, Magnet Theater may take appropriate disciplinary and/or other corrective action.

 IV.
 NO RETALIATION

-No individual who reports or complains about forbidden harassment, or who assists the Theater in its investigation, will be subjected to retaliation by the theater or any of its employees or agents.
-Anyone who feels that he or she has been the victim of, or threatened with retaliation should immediately inform one of the individuals identified above for the purposes of receiving reports of complaints.
+No individual who reports or complains about forbidden harassment, or who assists the Theater in its investigation, will be subjected to retaliation by the Theater or any of its employees or agents.
+Any individuals who feel that they have been the victim of or threatened with retaliation should immediately inform one of the individuals identified above for the purposes of receiving reports of complaints.
 Any employee, agent, instructor, student or performer who retaliates against a person who reports or complains, or who assists the Theater with an investigation, shall be deemed to have violated this misconduct policy and to have engaged in forbidden harassment.